History of Aston Villa F.C. (1961–present): Taylor, Vengloš and Atkinson

-Villa in the Premiership
+Villa in the Premier League

 The Holte End was converted into an all-seater stand in 1994.

 In his first 18 months in charge, Atkinson bought Earl Barrett, Dean Saunders, Andy Townsend, Dalian Atkinson, Kevin Richardson, Ray Houghton and Shaun Teale.
 They helped the club to finish as runners-up to Manchester United in the inaugural Premier League season of 1992–93.
 The strike partnership of Saunders and Atkinson established itself as one of the most successful partnerships in the Premiership.
 On 27 March 1994 Villa won the League Cup final 3–1, to secure a second successive UEFA Cup campaign, although their Premier League form dipped and they finished 10th.
 At the end of the 1993–94 season, they played their last game at a terraced Villa Park before it was converted over the summer to an all-seater stadium to comply with the Taylor Report.
 In November 1994, Atkinson was dismissed following a poor start to the season.

 Leicester City's manager Brian Little was forbidden to speak to Aston Villa by his board, after rumours began circulating that Ellis wanted to hire him.
 Although maintaining he had not spoken to Ellis about the possibility of taking over at Villa, Little resigned from his post at Leicester even though he was contracted to the club until the end of the 1997–98 season.
 Three days after his resignation, Ellis hired him as the new Villa manager.
 Little kept Villa in the Premiership, and then reshaped the squad in the 1995 close-season by selling most of the club's older players and buying several younger ones.
 Villa won the 1996 League Cup with a win over Leeds United, reached the FA Cup semi-finals, and finished fourth in the Premiership in the 1995–96 season.
 In February 1998, with Villa standing 15th in the Premiership, and speculation rife that he would be sacked, Little resigned, stating that, "There were certain things going on behind the scenes which were affecting my own managerial position."
 Ellis came out with a statement directly challenging that it had anything to do with the management at Villa Park.
 Instead, he suggested it was due to a "variety of pressures" including abuse directed towards Little and his family by irate fans.

 Aston Villa played Chelsea in the last FA Cup Final to be held at the old Wembley Stadium.